CMSCure logo

 The JavaScript SDK provides a modern, Promise-based API for web applications.
 Compatible with vanilla JavaScript, React, Next.js, Vue, Angular, and other frameworks.

-• Enhanced localStorage - Persistent caching across browser sessions
+• Persistent localStorage caching — instant cached loading across browser sessions

-• Real-time sync - Live updates with Socket.IO when project secret is provided
+• Real-time WebSocket sync — live updates via Socket.IO when project secret is provided

 // Installation